bh679/GGJ23-Detective-GPT/README.md

 # GGJ: Detective GPT

-A VR murder mystery party game where the AI decides who is guilty!<br />
+A VR murder mystery party game where the AI decides what happened and who is guilty!<br />

 The game starts when one of the players murder another.<br />
 In comes, Detective Gerald-Patrick-Thompson!<br />

 Provide the ai evidence to point it towards who to convict.<br />
 Who will be convicted for the dastardly crime? <br />
-What will the punishment be?<br />
 Can you get it to the right conclusion?<br />
 Can you get away with murder?<br />
 Can you get away with frame someone else?<br />